Zillexit Software

 You need one dashboard.
 Not three.
 Not five with different login credentials that nobody remembers.

 One place where your sales data, customer information, and transaction records live together.
-When I check my numbers at 2am (which happens more than I’d like to admit), I want to know I’m looking at the real picture.
+I check my numbers at 2am, more often than I care to admit, and I need to know what I’m seeing is real.
+Not a guess.
+Not a cached version from yesterday.
+The actual picture.

 If your payment processor shows one thing and your CRM shows another, you’re flying blind.
-I’ve seen teams waste entire afternoons reconciling data that should match automatically.
+I’ve watched teams burn entire afternoons on reconciling data that should sync automatically.
+It’s maddening.

 Seamless Integration